 Student Data Analysis Contest

-2022 Long-Term Infrastructure Performance (LTIP) Student Data Analysis Contest
+2023 Long-Term Infrastructure Performance (LTIP) Student Data Analysis Contest

-Encouraging Undergraduate and Graduate Students to Explore a Career in Pavement Engineering..
+Encouraging Undergraduate and Graduate Students to Explore a Career in Pavement Engineering.

 The Federal Highway Administration (FHWA) is pleased to announce the LTIP Student Data Analysis Contest, designed to encourage university students to use pavement performance data to study the various factors affecting pavement lifecycles, and to develop a technical paper to document their research.

-- All papers must be submitted in English.
+- Submit all papers in English.

 - Include a title page with title, authors, affiliations, and word count.